zzpzaf/bash-ngrc/README.md

 - Additionally, you can remove the .sh extension or use a name alias

 ## Change log:

+Version 0.0.7 (240123) Updates/Changes

+An optional parameter -bf has been added for creation of a basic/elemntary form.
+If it has been used e.g. -bf=true or -bf=yEs then very basic form is created with 1 input field and 1 submit button

+---

 Version 0.0.6 (240123) Updates/Changes